Samuel29590/MolTimeTravel/README.md

 Data of the simulation are recorded following the [Momento Pattern](https://en.wikipedia.org/wiki/Memento_pattern), this application as been adapted to fit with components.

 Memento is a way of backing up components by backing up only the information that is needed to be able to restore it later.
-With this method we do not save the components but only their data
+With this method we do not save the components but only their data.

 ![TimeTravel_DataStorage](https://user-images.githubusercontent.com/64481702/176431453-dc1fa4e8-c242-49e6-b301-d262936b8744.png)